intersel/Blapy/README.md

 # Blapy
 Blapy is a jQuery plugin that helps you to create and manage an ajax web application.

-The web application is build from the usual way of generating web pages like with php or a standard CMS.
+The web application is built the usual way of generating web pages like with php or any standard CMS and Blapy will transform it into a dynamic web application with ajaxified contents and without coding any javascript.

 So, it may help you to transform your "normal" web site in a web application too, creating easily ajax/rest calls without the hassle of changing the way you develop websites.